-In this interview with Sarah Shaw, founder of The Entreprenette, you’ll discover how to get your products to celebrities.
-To learn more about how to get your products to celebrities, join Contact Any Celebrity now for instant access to our new book, Celebrity Leverage, plus our Weekly Celebrity Gifting Opportunities.
+In this interview with Sarah Shaw, founder of Sarah Shaw Consulting, you’ll discover how to get your products to celebrities.
+To learn more about how to get your products to celebrities, join Contact Any Celebrity now for instant access and check out our book, Celebrity Leverage.

 Sarah Shaw: I’m here with Jordan McAuley, author of the really cool book, Celebrity Leverage and founder of ContactAnyCelebrity.com.
 We’re going to talk and give you guys some information and insight into how you can get your products to celebrities.
 So, Jordan, I know you’re a publicist and started Contact Any Celebrity, but what let you to write your book, Celebrity Leverage?